ShanLu1984/Insights-find-political-donors/README.md

 This is a repository for Insight Data Engineering Coding Challenge.
 For more details about the challenge, you may refer to the repository by Insight Data Science: https://github.com/InsightDataScience/find-political-donors.

+All the programs are written in C++ and compiled using g++.
+To compile and run, you should have Linux/Unix environment.
+If you're currently using Windows, we recommend installing a virtual Unix environment, such as VirtualBox.

 ## What's inside:
 ### src folder:
 This folder ontains all the source files in C++